L'Ora: Golden years

-Under the new ownership, the newspaper enjoyed its golden years under the editor-in-chief Vittorio Nistico, who directed the paper between 1954-1975.
+Under the new ownership, the newspaper enjoyed its golden years under the editor-in-chief Vittorio Nistico, who directed the paper between 1954 and 1975.
 In this period the journal developed into a newspaper that published many investigative reports about the Sicilian Mafia, in an era that the organisation was hardly mentioned.
+In 1958, the paper printed the word 'Mafia'—an unmentionable word in those years—in enormous letters spread over the front page, when the published a series of articles about Mafia boss Luciano Leggio.

-In 1958, L'Ora published a series of investigative reports about the rise of Mafia boss Luciano Leggio in Corleone after the killing of the previous boss Michele Navarra in August 1958, by reporters Felice Chilanti, Mario Farinella, Enzo Lucchi, Michele Pantaleone, Castrense Dadò and Enzo Perrone.
+L'Ora published the series of investigative reports about the rise of Mafia boss Leggio in Corleone after the killing of the previous boss Michele Navarra in August 1958, by reporters Felice Chilanti, Mario Farinella, Enzo Lucchi, Michele Pantaleone, Castrense Dadò and Enzo Perrone.
 The retaliation of Leggio was swift: at 4:52 a.m. on October 19, 1958, a bomb of five kilos TNT exploded in front the newspaper office blowing up half the printing press.
 Two days later the paper appeared again; the front-page headline read: "The mafia threatens us, the investigation continues" (see Infobox).
+The newspaper was not intimidated: "Today’s outrage must bring home to the National Parliament the urgent necessity of a Parliamentary inquiry into the Mafia.
+Such an inquiry must now be in the forefront of every responsible and upright citizen’s thoughts," the editorial demanded.

+In June 1961, L'Ora published a groundbreaking three-part investigative report on what they labelled the "sacco di Palermo" (Sack of Palermo), about the profitable real-estate fraud taking place in the city during the early 1960s that that led to the destruction of the city's green belt and historic villas to make way for characterless and shoddily-constructed apartment blocks.
+Since those reports, this devastation of parts of Palermo has been known by that name: the Sack of Palermo.
+At that time, the role of the Mafia in property speculation was not yet clear, but in later reports in 1963 and 1964 the newspaper identified the so-called VA.LI.GIO business consortium (from Vassallo-Gioia-Lima), consisting of the builder Francesco Vassallo and the two Christian Democratic leaders, Giovanni Gioia and Palermo mayor Salvo Lima which together with the DC councillor for public works, Vito Ciancimino, were responsible for destroying the layout of Palermo.

 The price of the journal's civic engagement was the killing of three of its journalists.
 The first was Cosimo Cristina, who was killed on May 5, 1960, investigating the Mafia in the area of Termini Imerese.
 Next was Mauro De Mauro who disappeared on September 16, 1970, investigating the involvement of the Mafia with the death of Eni president Enrico Mattei.
 And finally, Giovanni Spampinato, who was killed on October 27, 1972, while looking into the activities of neo-fascism in Sicily and Mafia smuggling activities along the east coast of Sicily.